How to improve your LinkedIn profile for 2023.

 Keep a text file to record every location where your profile photo has been used.
 This will make future updates easy.

-Keep your profile banner image on brand
+Keep your profile banner image on brand.

 Add a profile banner that’s

-1584×396 pixels – keep this on brand to match the look and feel of your website.
+Keep your banner on brand to match the look and feel of your website.

 If you don’t have a visual brand identity yet, keep the banner simple.
 Even a flat colour with your name or service description would be better than leaving the default banner in place.

-You can write up to 220 characters in your headline.
-But remember that this is a headline, not a short story.
+Remember that this is a headline, not a short story.

 Limit your headline to 10–15 words and use keywords in your headline that match featured items in your Skills section.

-Only the first handful of words in your headline are shown beneath your name when you write a post or add a comment.
+Remember: only the first handful of words in your headline are shown beneath your name when you write a post or add a comment.
 Be clear about what you do in those opening words.

 - I support professionals and companies by writing content for their business websites